 Disable directory listing/browsing – Apache

 This can be achieved in different ways.
-For example modifying the apache configuration file directly or trough the .htaccess.
+Here we cover modifying the Apache configuration file directly.

 Options Indexes FollowSymLinks MultiViews